 During disable conditions the circuit switches off all output power transistors and goes into a low current shutdown mode.
 All register contents is cleared to "0", and all status flags are cleared.
 The circuit in this condition can also stand a higher voltage, because the voltage then is not limited by the maximum power MOSFET voltage.
-The enable pin ENN provides a fixed threshold of $\frac{1}{2}$ V{CC} (TTL level in non-A-type) to allow a simple overvoltage protection up to 40V using an external voltage divider (see schematic for A-type).
+The enable pin ENN provides a fixed threshold of $\frac{1}{2} V{CC}$ to allow a simple overvoltage protection up to 40V using an external voltage divider (see schematic).